bustroker/shirka.domotics/readme.md

 ```

 ### Test each health endpoint separately.
-There are flows implemented to test health of different parts of the system
+There are flows implemented and deployed, to test health of different parts of the system
 - nodered
 nodered http endpoint `/health/nodered` just responds 200.
 This is to be used to test whether nodered is up.
 ```